incorrect return value of Pathname.realdirpath of Pathname objects created by Pathname.entries

 ruby -e "require 'pathname'; puts Pathname.new('/tmp/thing').children.first.realdirpath" # => /tmp/thing/a

 Although it would not work either if you used a relative path and chdir'd, in which case you should #expand_path before.

 I think it would be worth to add an example to Pathname#entries and I'm unsure if such low-level method is useful at all in Pathname.

-#4 Updated by Akira Tanaka about 3 years ago
+#4 Updated by Akira Tanaka over 3 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100